sensationalspace/terraform_cloud/README.md

 ## Objective

-Your task is to enhance the existing Terraform configuration by adding a Databricks cluster setup.
+Your task is to enhance the existing Terraform configuration by adding a Storage setup.
 You will be working within an existing Terraform project and pushing your changes to a GitHub repository, which will trigger a Terraform Cloud workflow.

 ## Prerequisites